 Going out to dinner is grand—and something we are all missing these days—but having a simple, yet divine dinner at home can be superior with the right ingredients.
-We’re serving up classic martinis and oysters on the half shell for the first course of a splendid supper to celebrate our partner Replacements, Ltd’s 40th anniversary.
+We’re serving up classic martinis and oysters on the half shell for the first course of a splendid supper to celebrate autumn.
 To set the table for the virtual occasion, Flower style editor Amanda Smith Fowler curated a sparkling selection of tableware and barware from Replacements.
 Plus, find tips and inspiration for your own oysters and martinis repast.

 Set The Table

-Click the arrows to see Amanda’s choices for setting a table for oysters and martinis in honor of Replacements, Ltd’s 40th anniversary.
+Amanda’s choices for setting a table for oysters and martinis.
 Shop her selections and more here.

-A pretty blue ice bucket (Lulu by William Yeoward from Replacements, Ltd) sets the scene for our celebration.
+A pretty blue ice bucket (Lulu by William Yeoward from Replacements, Ltd.) sets the scene for our celebration.
 Fill it with ice cubes and place it by the martini shaker.
-On another occasion, this piece can double as a vase for a centerpiece, perhaps filled with vibrant orange nasturtiums—the 40th anniversary flower and a symbol of triumph.
+On another occasion, this piece can double as a vase for a centerpiece, perhaps filled with vibrant orange nasturtiums—a symbol of triumph.

 If one is good, a dozen is even better, especially if it’s an artful set of oyster forks by Tiffany & Co.
 Silver.